Quandela/Perceval/docs/source/reference/simulators/ff_simulator.rst

 FFSimulator
 ===========

-The :code:`FFSimulator` is a simulator dedicated to simulate feed-forward circuits.
+The :code:`FFSimulator` is a simulator dedicated to simulate feed-forward experiments.

-Like the :code:`Simulator`, it needs a probability amplitude capable backend to be able to perform simulations.
+Like the :code:`Simulator`, it needs a strong simulation backend to be able to perform simulations.
-However, the :code:`FFSimulator` is also able to compute circuits having :code:`FFConfigurator` or :code:`FFCircuitProvider` but is unable to compute probability amplitudes.
+However, the :code:`FFSimulator` is also able to compute circuits having :ref:`FFConfigurator` or :ref:`FFCircuitProvider` but is unable to compute probability amplitudes.

 Thus, only the :code:`probs_svd` and :code:`probs` computation methods are available.